Asymptotically almost all \lambda-terms are strongly normalizing: -calculus and combinatory logic

-Let us observe that combinatory logic term can be seen as rooted binary tree.
-Leaves are labeled by combinators $K, S$ and $I$ and binary internal nodes are labeled by an application operation.
-Therefore every combinatory logic term $t$ can be associated uniquely with the combinatory logic tree $G(t)$.
-Accordingly every reduction rule can be seen as a transformation of combinatory logic tree.
+Combinatory terms can be considered as rooted binary \corr{trees} \correc{whose} leaves are labeled with combinators $K, S$ and $I$ and \correc{inner} nodes are labeled with an application operation.
+Accordingly, every reduction rule can be seen as a transformation of combinatory \corr{trees}.

-\begin{definition} The least relation $\triangleright$ on combinatory logic terms satisfying reduction rules is called reduction.
-A combinatory logic term is in normal form if no reduction can be performed.
-A term $M$ is normalizing if there is reduction sequence starting from $M$ and ending in a normal form $N$.
-A term $M$ is strongly normalizing if all reduction sequences are finite.
-By $SN$ we mean all terms which are strongly normalizing. \end{definition}
+\begin{defi} A combinatory term is in {\it normal form} if no reduction can be performed.
+A term $M$ is \emph{normalizing} if there is \correc{a} reduction sequence starting from $M$ and ending in a normal form $N$.
+A term $M$ is \emph{strongly normalizing} if all reduction sequences are finite. \end{defi}